When will I receive my IBCLC certificate by post?

 IBLCE has several options available to you regarding withdrawing or cancelling your examination appointment.
-Please view this chart of your options and contact the IBLCE location which serves you with any questions.
+Please see the full list of your financial options here.

 What happens if I or a family member gets COVID-19 near the time of the examination and I cannot take the examination?